Content Security Policy (CSP)

 Example Content Security Policy definition

-• client’s organization name in Piwik PRO: client
+• Your account name in Piwik PRO: client

-• client has Piwik PRO tag with default tracking domain: client.piwik.pro
+• You have a Piwik PRO tag with the default tracking domain: client.piwik.pro

-• configuration allows 'self' source which is: client.com
+• The setup allows the 'self' source which is client.com